-Homemade pork rinds, or chicharrones in Spanish, are so easy to bake in the oven.
+Homemade pork rinds, or chicharrones in Spanish, are easy to bake in the oven.
 They are salty, crunchy, and savory.

-These homemade chicharrones are so good and so very easy to make!
+These homemade chicharrones are so good and so easy to make!
 I make this recipe whenever I get a chance to visit the local Hispanic market, where I can buy pork skin.

 Jump to: